The Computational and Algorithmic Thinking (CAT) competition round for remote and very remote schools is on Thursday 6 May and Friday 7 May 2021

 Which students is it suitable for?

-It is suitable for any mathematics class; as the experience helps students become more confident as they take on interesting new challenges.
+It is suitable for all students in all maths classes.
+The experience helps students become more confident as they take on interesting new challenges.

 How long is the competition and what questions are included?

 The one-hour competition has a mixture of multiple-choice questions and three-part questions requiring integer answers.